salmansalary/react-simple-game/README.md

     * Only Click on the Foxiii to get 5+ points,
     * If you click on any other animals you may get [-1,-2,-3] points depend on the point assign to the wrong animal.

-* The favourable possibility of showing Foxiii is 3/10 which will generated randomly.
+* The favourable possibility of showing Foxiii is 50% - 50% which will generated randomly.
-    * There are 10 Character to be chosen from randomly in every iteration every 500 milliseconds,  3 character out of 10 are fox.
+    * There are 10 Character to be chosen from randomly in every iteration every 500 milliseconds.
     * There are 9 Placeholder to be chosen from randomly in every iteration every 500 milliseconds

 * After the 30 second you will be redirect to Home Screen with Showing the ScoreBoard.